Illyrian religion: Cults

 Cults from the Neolithic tradition—especially those that were associated with the fertility of the earth and with agriculture in general—continued to be practised throughout the Bronze Age and at the beginning of the Iron Age in the Western Balkans.
 Those traditions included the cult of the Earth Mother, the cult of the sun, and the cult of the serpent.
 During the early Iron Age, the Illyrian art was geometric and non-representational, with the combination of concentric circles, rhomboids, triangles and broken lines.
-It was a severe type of art devoid of phantasy, intended for farmers and cattle breeders or warriors.
+It was a severe type of art devoid of fantasy, intended for farmers and cattle breeders or warriors.
 The absence of figured ornament may reflect an apparent lack of anthropomorphic cults during the early Iron Age.
 The geometric art of the period, which reached its climax in the 8th century BC, seems to be the only common feature between the different Illyrian areas, as artistic ornaments found after the 6th century BC rather show an outside influence, mainly from archaic Greece and Etruscan Italy.

 Archaeological evidence demonstrate the existence of two main cults based upon two roughly defined geographic criteria: the cult of the serpent appears to have occurred principally in the southern regions of Illyria, while the waterfowl and solar symbols predominated in the north.
 The serpent as the symbol of fertility, protector of the hearth and a chthonic animal, could also be connected with the cult of the sun.